-- ➤ There are various types of meetings, including speaker meetings, small group meetings, and "open" and "closed" meetings.
+• There are various types of meetings, including speaker meetings, small group meetings, and "open" and "closed" meetings.
 Attend only "open" meetings.
-"Closed" meetings are restricted individuals attending for their own need (i.e. people with drug addiction attending NA meetings).
-It is not appropriate to attend "closed" meetings as a counselor-in-training or as a professional. - ➤ When attending a meeting, you interact with a number of people and may or may not be asked to introduce yourself to the group.
+"Closed" meetings are restricted to individuals attending for their own needs (i.e. people with drug addiction attending NA meetings).
+It is not appropriate to attend "closed" meetings as a counselor-in-training or as a professional.
+There may be a donation requested, it is not mandatory, you may choose to donate a small amount or just pass the basket on.

+- When attending a meeting, you interact with a number of people and may or may not be asked to introduce yourself to the group.
 Even if you do not speak or participate in the meeting, individuals are likely to strike up conversations with you before or after the meeting.
-BE HONEST!
 It is appropriate to say, "I'm a graduate student in a counseling program and I'm here to learn more about (AA, NA, etc.).
-I want to increase the knowledge and experience I need to help my clients find groups to support them in their challenges. (i.e. alcohol problems, eating problems, etc.)." - ➤ DON'T inform people you are only visiting to meet a requirement for school.
+I want to increase the knowledge and experience I need to help my clients find groups to support them in their challenges. (i.e. alcohol problems, eating problems, etc.)." - DON'T inform people you are only visiting to meet a requirement for school.
 It may be considered insulting to participating group members.
-People attend groups to help them survive and cope with personal challenges and they deserve dignity and respect. - Expect discomfort at your first meeting.
-This experience is part of the process and point for attending.
-If you accidentally enter a closed meeting, apologize politely, ask whom you can contact about an open meeting, and leave. - All meetings have a different "flavor" based on participants in attendance and the norms of the group.
-Be open to a variety of experiences.
+People attend groups to help them survive and cope with personal challenges and they deserve dignity and respect.